benjaminGraef/narow-space/Readme.md

 ## Supported Functions and Default Keybindings

-The following tables list all supported functions, grouped by category, with their default keybindings and a short description.
+The following tables list all supported functions, grouped by category, with their default keybindings (when used with the keybinding.json that is provided in the repository) and a short description.

 ### Workspace Switching